ismailpw/readgithubmd/README.md

 1. import readgithubmd
   * example: `from readgithubmd import ReadGithubMD`
 2. create instance of ReadGithubMD
-  * Params: Link of the md-file on github
+  * params: Link of the md-file on github
-  * Example: `rgm:ReadGithubMD = ReadGithubMD("https://github.com/ismailpw/readgithubmd-python/blob/main/README.md")`
+  * example: `rgm:ReadGithubMD = ReadGithubMD("https://github.com/ismailpw/readgithubmd-python/blob/main/README.md")`
 3. get_mdfile_html(function)
   * params: no
   * returns the html-script of the md-file on github